 The OAT is a computer-administered, multiple-choice test with four sections:

-Survey of the Natural Sciences: This 90-minute section includes 100 questions in three subsections: Biology (40 questions), General Chemistry (30 questions), and Organic Chemistry (30 questions).
+Survey of the Natural Sciences: This 90-minute section includes 100 questions in three subsections: Biology (40 questions - with new additions in 2022), General Chemistry (30 questions), and Organic Chemistry (30 questions).
 An on-screen periodic table is provided.

 Physics: this 50-minute section has 40 questions.
-Tested topics include vectors, energy and momentum, thermodynamics, magnetism, and optics.
+Tested topics include units and vectors, linear kinematics, statics, dynamics, rotational motion, energy and momentum, simple harmonic motion, waves, fluid statics, thermal energy and thermodynamics, and more.

 Quantitative Reasoning: OAT’s final section takes 45 minutes to cover 40 questions.
-Examinees will work on algebra, geometry, trigonometry, and word problems.
+Examinees will work on algebra, data analysis, interpretation and sufficiency, quantitative comparison, probability and statistics, and mathematical word problems.
 In the OAT, both the US customary system and the metric system (Imperial System) of units are used.
 An on-screen calculator is provided, as well as an eraseboard and marker.
 No personal calculators, writing utensils, or paper are allowed in the testing room.

 You can get a more detailed breakdown of covered topics by reading the ADA’s OAT Candidate Guide.